Fi3/stratum/README.md

 `cargo run v1` will run the example.

+*TO BE DISCUSSED*
+IsServer and IsClient are concrete abstraction as probably nothing will need to be generic over them.
+IsServer and IsClient are trait and not struct so the final implementation can decide the best internal structure.
+Maybe the library should just export a Server and Client struct and then the implementation just add the network layers?

 ### Pro
 The library part results less complex and it lets more freedom in the implementation choices.